Updated August 6, 2021.

-As testing for COVID-19 becomes more widely available, you may be wondering what an affirmative coronavirus diagnosis actually means.
-While the media swirl around coronavirus may paint an alarming picture, in actuality, a care plan for someone diagnosed with COVID-19 doesn’t look much different than it would for someone that is treating a cold or flu.
+Testing positive for COVID-19 can feel scary and leave you wondering about the health and safety of yourself and your loved ones.
+While the media swirl around coronavirus may paint an alarming picture, in actuality, a care plan for someone diagnosed with COVID-19 often doesn’t look much different than it would for someone that is treating a cold or flu.
+Here’s everything you need to know about an affirmative coronavirus diagnosis:

 I was tested for COVID-19.
 What’s next?

-Please note, all healthcare providers are required to confidentially report all positive COVID-19 results to the Department of Health.
-They may reach out to learn more about any recent travel or close contacts to assist in containing the spread of the virus.
+Please note, all healthcare providers are required to confidentially report all positive COVID-19 results to the local department of health who may reach out to learn more about any recent travel or close contacts to assist in containing the spread of the virus.

 I tested positive for COVID-19 but am not showing symptoms.